 The Nord Security brand (a.k.a.
 NordSec or Nord) was established in 2012.
 It is a multinational security company with over 600 employees.
 In addition to NordLocker, they have created a range of personal and corporate security products.
-Their most famous product is NordVPN, arguably one of the most popular VPN services around.
+Their most famous product is NordVPN, which is considered to be one of the most best VPN services available.

 In recent years, the NordSec team has added other products to their lineup, including NordPass and NordLocker.

-NordLocker is based in Panama under the parent company Tefincom.
-This country is one of the better locations for a security and privacy-oriented business.
+NordLocker is based in Panama, as part of the company nordvpn s.a. after the 2020 restructuring of the Nord Group.
+Panama is one of the better locations for a security and privacy-oriented business.
 The government of Panama doesn’t impose any data retention requirements on companies.
 There is no internet censorship or surveillance, and the country is not part of any international surveillance treaties.

 Where NordLocker data is stored

 NordLocker gives you many data storage options.
-Therefore the answer to this question depends on the person and circumstances.
+Therefore where your data is stored depends on you and your circumstances.

 NordLocker Cloud lockers

 If you create a locker in the NordLocker Cloud, anything you store in that locker will automatically be synced to any other instance of NordLocker you install.
-This means you can use the NordLocker Cloud to share files and entire folders between all your Windows and Mac OS computers.
+This means you can use the cloud storage to share files and entire folders between all your Windows and Mac OS computers.